BlodySlam.net

 My real life is like X. Full of despair, hopelessness, and nothingness.
 Like a 60 foot hole I’m trying to climb out of.
 Debt, depression, destructive coping: yes, I do have that.
 It’s all there.
 But the world I want to be in, the LIFE I want to be in is where the skies are much more blue.
 And that’s where I want to be in real life.

 So, I know it’s been a while.
-It’s been a while since I written.
+It’s been a while since I have written.
 It’s been a while since I wrote about professional wrestling.
 It’s been a while since I felt at home.

 And even though I haven’t gotten to my home yet in real life, at least in my mind, my home is where the squared circle is.
 And that, my fellow readers, I hope that’s where your heart is at, too.